rackeric/cloudmanifest/README.md

 # CloudManifest

-A web GUI for creating projects in Ansible and Saltstack, potentially Chef and Puppet in the future.
+A web app that provides an easy to use panel for creating and running playbooks in Ansible.

 Now Built with:

 - Flask
 - AngularJS
 - Firebase
-- Bootstrap 3
+- Bootstrap

 Currently at https://cloudmanifest.com